 In 1994, Mark Ewing started the Red Hat Linux distribution.
 It soon merged with Bob Young’s ACC Corporation, and the new company was named Red Hat Software.
 In August 11, 1999, Red Hat went public, and later in November it acquired Cygnus.
 Michael Tiemann became the CTO of the company.
 Currently he is serving as vice president of open source affairs.

-Meanwhile in Palo Alto, California, in 1998, a group of free software folks met, and came up with the term “Open Source” as it was a better fit (in their eyes) for companies who were scared to install and use free software.
+Meanwhile in Palo Alto, California, in 1998, a group of free software folks met, and Christine Peterson suggested the term “Open Source” as it was a better fit (in their eyes) for companies who were scared to install and use free software.
 Later, in February, 1998, Bruce Perens and Eric S. Raymond founded Open Source Initiative (OSI).

 And the momentum continued ...